MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/two-pane-view.md

 While it works on all Windows devices, the TwoPaneView control is designed to help you take full advantage of dual-screen devices automatically, with no special coding needed.
 On a dual-screen device, the two-pane view ensures that the user interface (UI) is split cleanly when it spans the gap between screens, so that your content is presented on either side of the gap.

 > **NOTE:** A _dual-screen device_ is a special kind of device with unique capabilities.
 It's not equivalent to a desktop device with multiple monitors.
 For more info about dual-screen devices, see [Introduction to dual-screen devices](/dual-screen/introduction).
->
->In this article, we use the terms _single-screen device_ or _single-screen display_ to mean any device that is not a dual-screen device, whether it's a single monitor or part of a multi-monitor setup.
-The TwoPaneView control behaves on a single-screen the same way that other XAML controls do.
-See [Show multiple views](/windows/uwp/design/layout/show-multiple-views) for more info about ways you can optimize your app for multiple monitors.
+(See [Show multiple views](/windows/uwp/design/layout/show-multiple-views) for more info about ways you can optimize your app for multiple monitors.)

 | **Get the Windows UI Library** |
 | - |